LexLeach/api-frontend-project/README.md

 Animated People Initiative

-A collect of anime characters.
+A collection of anime characters.
 Let us expand it!

 THE END...